mnem/SparrowBones/README.md

 - **Game with Sparrow source copied**.
 Use this if you want the easiest way to start a new project.
 After the wizard you can dive right in.
-It copies a version of Sparrow-Framework into the project directory (currently PrimaryFeather/Sparrow-Framework@6d7112975f48efc65f8afce69ccf82d301f9b7a3).
+It copies a version of Sparrow-Framework into the project directory (SHA:
+6d7112975f48efc65f8afce69ccf82d301f9b7a3).

 - **Game with Sparrow source linked**.
 This template requires you to perform some minor post creation configuration.
 When you create a new project